ericdequ/contechnews/data/blog/bridging_the_gap_how_construction_tech_is_helping_to_address_labor_shortages.md

 ## Introduction

 The construction industry, historically a manual and labor-intensive sector, is facing an unprecedented challenge: labor shortages.
 With a growing demand for new infrastructure and housing, the gap between available skilled workers and project needs is widening.
 But as with many challenges, innovation steps up.
-In this blog post, we'll delve into how construction technology is not just addressing these shortages, but revolutionizing the entire industry.
+In this blog post, well delve into how construction technology is not just addressing these shortages, but revolutionizing the entire industry.

 ## The Labor Shortage Crisis